grapestone5321/Coursera-Web-Applications-for-Everybody/README.md

 16: Basic JavaScript

 We talk a quick look at the JavaScript language.
-We assume that you already
+We assume that you already know PHP - so it is a pretty quick introduction focusing on what is different about JavaScript.

 17: JavaScript Objects